-Air Transport Association (ATA) of America Code: 05, Time Limits/Maintenance Checks.
+Air Transport Association (ATA) of America Code 05, Time Limits/Maintenance Checks.

-(e) Reason
+(e) Unsafe Condition

 This AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is issuing this AD to address fatigue cracking, damage, and corrosion in principal structural elements; such fatigue cracking, damage, and corrosion could result in reduced structural integrity of the airplane.
+The FAA is issuing this AD to address reduced structural integrity of the airplane.